Transport Accelerator: Maritime 2025

 Kick-start your visit to the Forum by learning how we help grow the UK economy by driving the commercialisation of emerging innovations and next technologies in transport and the built environment in our towns and cities.

-Hear how to develop a comprehensive approach to creating high-quality, purposeful innovation spaces that drive economic growth, talent attraction, and sustainable development across different regional contexts.
+Hear about how UK cities and place leaders understand the role of innovation – and high-quality, purposeful innovation spaces – in driving economic growth, attracting talent, and supporting sustainable development across different regional contexts.

 As UK places look to the exploitation of urban challenges as drivers for local growth and innovation, carefully crafted international partnerships have the potential to derive greater impact in response to common ambitions.
 The Innovation Twins programme participants, Birmingham and Swansea Bay, will share their insights from different points in their collaboration journey.